 - Keep it brief.
 If you’re testifying in person, you’ll probably have no more than three minutes.
 If you have a relevant personal story, talk about that.
 Your written testimony can be longer, and it can include documentation or data to augment your spoken testimony.
 Once a bill gets to the full chamber for a vote and you’re contacting each one of your reps, it’s best to be brief once again.
 Let them know you’re happy to offer more information, but for the most part, they’ll only have time to read a short message.

 - Keep it clear.
-Your call to action needs to come first: “please support [bill number].”
+Your call to action needs to come first: “please support [bill number] or “please oppose [bill number].”
 Don’t say “vote yes” or “vote no” unless you’re absolutely certain on what motion a committee or chamber is voting on; a “yes” vote on an “inexpedient to legislate” motion is a vote to kill a bill.
 If you want a bill to pass, say “please support this bill.”
 If you want a bill to be killed, say “please oppose this bill.”

 Take a State House tour – and allow time to find parking

-Anyone who has ever heard me talk about the New Hampshire State House knows that I am a raving fan.
-It is absolutely worth a tour.
-Our State House is on the small side (especially for a state with 424 legislators), and it could use some tech upgrades, and it is not a modern building.
+At some point, take a State House tour!
+Our State House is on the small side, it could use some tech upgrades, and it is not a modern building.
 Don’t be put off: it’s a gem.
 At a minimum, if you’re up there, stop at the Visitor Center on the first floor.
 The team there can give you a brochure for a self-guided tour, or you can book a tour in advance.
 Street address: 107 North Main Street, Concord.

-If you’re going to a hearing in the Legislative Office Building, it’s across State Street from the rear of the State House.
+If you’re going to a hearing in the Legislative Office Building (LOB), it’s across State Street from the rear of the State House.
 Street address: 33 North State Street, Concord.

 There’s a pedestrian tunnel connecting the LOB and the State House, which can be handy if you have business in both places.
 There’s a cafeteria down there at the State House end.

 Parking in Concord near the State House can be a challenge.
-However much time you think it’ll take to get to Concord, add another ten minutes for finding parking.
+However much time you think it’ll take to get to Concord, add another fifteen minutes for finding parking and then walking to the State House or LOB.
 The city of Concord has a web page dedicated to downtown parking which includes a map of parking areas along with information on the handy Pay by Phone app (requiring a smartphone).
 If you don’t use the smartphone app, be sure to bring quarters.
+The city enforces its parking regulations.